chrisg4github/chrisg4github.github.io/_posts/2017-07-15-Site-Under-Construction.md

 categories: Site Under Construction
 ---
 Changes to this site will be intermittent because I'm in Boot Camp, and I'm still learning how to make and add changes.
 I want to add Jekyll to my laptop and learn to run 'jekyll server'.
-Initially, I installed and ran Jekyll during a Codecademy class and in the class environment.
-I was able to create a file on my laptop, upload it to my Github repository, and then move it to the _posts directory.
+Initially, I installed and ran Jekyll in the class environment during a Codecademy class.
+However, without Jekyll, I was able to create a file on my laptop, upload it to my Github repository, and then move it to the proper directory.
 More to come.

 Jekyll Notes:
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.